Trimming Spider plant roots is essential and can be achieved by removing the unwanted and damaged roots using sharp scissors.

 When the soil mixture is ready, you can simply place the plant in the pot.

-While performing this step, you need to ensure that all the roots are placed under the soil.
+While performing this step, you must ensure all the roots are placed under the soil.

 Cover them properly with the remaining soil mix.